ska-telescope/developer.skatelescope.org/src/tools/skao-bar.rst

 Delete an artefact version
 ``````````````````````````
-This functionality is not intended to be used often, but yet, we do provide a way to delete an uploaded artifact version in case the need arises.
+This functionality is not intended to be used often, but, yet, there is a process in place to delete an uploaded artefact version in case the need arises.
 The procedure is straightforward and can be done with a single request.

 - Name: ``myartefact``